ankihg/calculator/README.md

 GET | /operators | | get all operators
 POST | /calculate | {operator: '+', operand1: 5, operand2: 3} | calculate an equation

+#### tests
+Mocha is used as a testing framework for the back-end in collaboration with Chai assertion library and Chai HTTP for routes testing.

 ### client
 #### equation input
  * an input for each operand